-Whole school approaches The universal offer to all children and YP WHOLE CLASS Additional, targeted support and provision SMALL GROUPS Specialist, individualised support and provision INDIVIDUAL We have a whole school approach to independence demonstrated in our application of 'Three-Way learning' Technology is available to aid independence e.g. RMEasimaths, flip cameras, IPads, IPad minis etc. Pupils use learning walls to access information independently.
+Whole school approaches The universal offer to all children and YP Provide Provide P Additional, targeted support and provision Specialist, individualised support and provision We have a whole school commitment to foster independence in all children.
+Technology is available to aid independence e.g. IXL, IPads, IPad minis etc. Pupils use learning walls to access information independently.
 'If I am stuck' strategies and resources.
 Resources are labelled and available in all classrooms to promote independence, e.g. visual timetables, prompt cards, highlighters, dictionaries, maths equipment etc. Some classes use 'key fobs' where children have a personalised mini-bank of cues and resources.
 Where teaching assistants are in the classroom, they facilitate independence.
 Pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers.
-Pupils have access to: -task management boards -prompt cards -personalised timetables Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves e.g. asking peers, checking learning wall, etc. Additional support is shared to build resilience in the young person, so that they have self-coping strategies to improve independence, e.g. structured independent activities Personalised task management boards and timetables are in place to support independence, where appropriate.
+Pupils have access to: task management boards prompt cards personalised timetables Teaching assistants working one-to-one with pupils encourage them to be specific about what they need help with, along with asking them what they have done already to find the help for themselves e.g. asking peers, checking learning wall, etc. Additional support is shared to build resilience in the young person, so that they have self-coping strategies to improve independence, e.g. structured independent activities Personalised task management boards and timetables are in place to support independence, where appropriate.